-Chemistry & Biochemistry (CHEM/BCHM)

-All Chemistry and Biochemistry majors complete the four semester majors-only Introductory Chemistry sequence, an introductory Biology (BSCI) course, advanced versions of Calculus I and II (with Calculus III recommended), and calculus-based Physics I and II.
+Chemistry & Biochemistry (CHEM/BCHM) All Chemistry/Biochemistry BS majors complete the four semester majors-only Introductory Chemistry sequence, an introductory Biology (BSCI) course, advanced versions of Calculus I, II and III, and calculus-based Physics I and II.
 Both majors also take Instrumental Methods of Analysis, Physical Chemistry I and lab, and a Professional Issues course.
 The upper-level major requirements reflect the differences between the two subjects.
 Biochemistry has an emphasis on biological sciences, and less emphasis in some areas less relevant to living systems than does the Chemistry major.
-Specific course differences
+Specific course differences are the inclusion of two extra BSCI courses, and a four-course biochemistry sequence (three lecture courses, and Biochemistry Laboratory) into the Biochemistry curriculum.
+Biochemistry majors do not have to take Advanced Inorganic Chemistry and Physical Chemistry Laboratory II, both of which are

-CHEM/BCHM chem.umd.edu Michael Montague-Smith | mpms@umd.edu
+CHEM/BCHM chem.umd.edu Lee Friedman | laf2h@umd.edu